tpascarella/sr50/docs/kpis/savings-rate.md

 :::tip

-This tells you how fast you are progressing.
+Savings Rate tells you how fast you are progressing.

 :::